hth313/boost41/doc/fundamentals.rst

 Boost is a companion module for the OS4 extension module.
-OS4 provides a lot of ground breaking new features for the HP-41 and Boost is intended to unlock a lot of it to the user.
+OS4 provides a lot of ground breaking new features for the HP-41 and Boost is intended to unlock it to the user.

 Another module that uses OS4 is Ladybug, which provides an integer mode, much like the HP-16C.
 In addition to the obvious applications of